tmessaoudi/planif/README.md

 - Swing/SWT

 # Disclaimer
-> This Project was done during my 4th year in Telecom Lille (now Institut-Mines-Telecom Lille-Douai), it's really not complete(and kinda badly done)
+> This Project was done during my 4th year in Telecom Lille (now Institut-Mines-Telecom Lille-Douai) with another student, it's really not complete(and kinda badly done)